Frequently Asked Questions

 This is one the most common questions when looking for a class on our schedule.
 Ultimately each person has a different body and motivation for attending yoga.
 What feels good to one person may feel very different to another.
 We recommend trying several different styles and instructors to find a class that feels right for your body.
 All classes consist of a warm-up, active practice and a relaxation.

-Gentle, Mindful, Basics, Restorative and Meditation classes are best suited for those who are interested in relaxation, stress reduction and gentle stretches.
+Gentle and Mindful classes are best suited for those who are interested in relaxation, stress reduction and gentle stretches.
 Flow classes incorporate increasing strength and flexibility and are for students who are typically active.
 Ultimately it comes down to personal preference and what is right for your body.
 Class descriptions.

 I have never done yoga before, where should I start?